[Tip] Disable Smooth Typing Animation and Transitions in Microsoft Office 2013 and 2016

 1. Press "WIN+R" key combination to launch RUN dialog box then type regedit and press Enter.
 It'll open Registry Editor and go to following key:

-2. In right-side pane, create a new DWORD DisableAnimations and set its value to 1 as shown in following screenshot:
+3. Now in right-side pane, create a new DWORD DisableAnimations and set its value to 1 as shown in following screenshot:

-3. Close Registry Editor and open any Office 2013 application.
+4. Close Registry Editor and open any Office 2013 application.
 Changes are instant and you'll no longer see any animations and effects in Office 2013.

-4. If you want to restore default animations, change value of DisableAnimations to 0 or simply delete the DWORD.
+5. If you want to restore default animations, change value of DisableAnimations to 0 or simply delete the DWORD.

 PS: If you don't want to modify Registry yourself and want a ready-made Registry script to do the task automatically, download following ZIP file, extract it and run the extracted REG file, it'll ask for confirmation, accept it: